Top 10 SUVs in Canada for 2025

 Honourable mentions

 There are a few vehicles missing from this list that we place outside the top 10 best SUVs in Canada but still think warrant consideration.
 The Honda CR-V entered a new generation for the 2023 model year and misses this list only because its starting prices are higher than average.
-The next-generation Hyundai Kona and Subaru Crosstrek both just launched with revamped styling and technology, and these are strong contenders for those seeking a subcompact SUV.
-A new Volkswagen Atlas and Atlas Cross Sport just launched, but we’ll need to test it for ourselves before we can determine if it warrants being listed in the top 10.
-For people who need true off-road capability, the Jeep Wrangler, Ford Bronco, and Land Rover Defender should all be on your shopping list.
-And for families who need space over all else, we firmly maintain that minivans deserve more attention.
-Consider the Toyota Sienna for its excellent hybrid fuel economy.
+The next-generation Subaru Crosstrek received revamped styling and technology for 2024 and is a strong contender for those seeking a subcompact SUV.
+A new Volkswagen Atlas and Atlas Cross Sport launched in 2024, as did the impressive and blocky Hyundai Santa Fe.
+The Hyundai Palisade and Kia Telluride remain perennial favourites among family SUV buyers.
+The Jeep Grand Cherokee remains a desirable option for those who want to balance premium finishes with the brand’s rugged functionality.
+For people who need true off-road capability, Jeep Wrangler, Ford Bronco, and Land Rover Defender should all be on your shopping list, as should the Toyota Land Cruiser, which makes it triumphant return to Canada after a 35-year absence.
+We’re looking forward to test driving the all-new 2025 Toyota 4Runner as well.

 Note: Images may show US models.